Previous Page Next Page

 • Search of IMPACT records (IMPACT is DFPS’s automated case management system).

-• Search of various databases (for example: Whitepages, Facebook, Google, or local law enforcement).
+• Search of various databases or online sources (for example: Whitepages, Facebook, Google, or local law enforcement) in consultation with a CPI special investigator.

 • Conversation with local school districts if the child is school-aged.